-The Middle Earth Community Youth Centers provide a safe and supervised place during out-of-school hours for youth (ages 12-18) to gather for fun activities, interact positively with their peers, learn life skills, and talk to caring adults.
+The Middle Earth Community Youth Centers provide youth a safe, structured, and supervised place during out-of-school hours to gather for fun activities, interact positively with their peers, learn life skills, and talk to caring adults.

 Our comprehensive service centers provide an array of benefits to youth all in one location, including:

 - positive recreation (such as pool and ping pong tables, TV, DVD player, stereo, exercise equipment, board and video games, basketball, arts and crafts materials, cameras, computers, and a bulletin board of planned activities),